2 min read

 • Transparency and comparability with international peers are a priority.

-Key differences between Dutch GAAP vs IFRS
+Key differences between Dutch GAAP and IFRS

 Here are some of the most significant areas where the frameworks differ: